beefchimi/socialite/README.md

 ## How to use

 By default, `Socialite` includes only a small collection of the most common social networks.
+The exact networks included can be found in the `defaultSocialiteNetworks` array.
 A typical use case looks like:

 ```ts
 import {Socialite} from 'socialitejs';